brozena/finhealth-pilot/README.md

 ## Local deployment

 First, clone our repo using `git clone https://github.com/brozena/finhealth-pilot.git`.
-The `dev` branch is configured to use sqlite3 (rather than postgresql) for easier local deployment.
-After cloning, navigate to the project's folder and use `git switch dev` before proceeding.
+The `sqlite` branch is configured to use sqlite3 (rather than postgresql) for easier local deployment.
+After cloning, navigate to the project's folder and use `git switch sqlite` before proceeding.

+We'll tend to stick to [feature branch workflows](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 ### pipx & poetry